dlfelps/go-error-tutorial/README.md

 4. Use sentinel errors for expected error conditions
 5. Make operations cancellable with contexts
 6. Use panic only for exceptional situations

+## CI/CD

+This project uses GitHub Actions to:

+1. **Automatically build and test the code** on every push to the main branch
+2. **Create releases with compiled binaries** when a tag is pushed
+   - Binaries are built for Linux, macOS, and Windows

+### Workflow Files

+- `.github/workflows/go.yml` - Builds and tests the code on push
+- `.github/workflows/release.yml` - Creates releases with compiled binaries when a tag is pushed

 ## License